Search by Keyword

-"I'll Cry Instead" was originally slated to be in the movie but was dropped at the last minute.
-Because of this, United Artists included it on their soundtrack album and, in order to start off the Capitol album on a strong note, "Something New" contained the song also, as well as releasing it as a single.
+"I'll Cry Instead" was originally slated to be in the movie but was dropped at the last minute, and because of this, United Artists included it on their soundtrack album.
+In order to start off the Capitol album on a strong note, "Something New" also contained the song.
+It was released as a Capitol single as well.

-In order to fulfill the eleven song requirement, they easily could have used the remaining unreleased track from the British album, namely "I'll Be Back."
-Instead, Capitol thought that an interesting novelty for the album would be the recently recorded German version of "I Want To Hold Your Hand" called "Komm, Gib Mir Deine Hand."
+In order to fulfill Capitol's eleven song requirement, they easily could have used the remaining unreleased track from the British album, namely "I'll Be Back."
+Instead, Capitol thought that an interesting novelty for the album would be to include the recently recorded German version of "I Want To Hold Your Hand," called "Komm, Gib Mir Deine Hand."
 In order to promote what Capitol thought was a clever idea, the back cover liner notes claimed, "One of the most popular is 'Komm, Gib Mir Deine Hand,' the German-language version the boys made of their sensational Capitol hit."

-The Beatles, George Martin and Brian Epstein were never too happy about the 'pieces-parts' albums Capitol put together for the US market, but another thorn in their side appeared in the liner notes on the back of this album cover.
-"Produced in England by George Martin and in the U.S.A. with the assistance of Dave Dexter, Jr." was proudly printed on the cover, insinuating that Dave Dexter, the one who four times rejected the Beatles being released in America, had something to do with producing this album.
-His sole involvement with this album amounted to choosing which songs made the album, which was something nobody in Britain was happy about anyway.
+The Beatles, George Martin and Brian Epstein were never too happy about the "pieces-parts" albums Capitol put together for the US market, but another thorn in their side appeared in the liner notes on the back of this album cover.
+"Produced in England by George Martin and in the USA. with the assistance of Dave Dexter, Jr." was proudly printed on the cover, insinuating that Dave Dexter, the man who had four times rejected The Beatles' records for American release, had something to do with producing this album.
+His involvement with this album apparently amounted to choosing which songs made the cut and possibly the album title and running order, which was something nobody in Britain was happy about anyway.